 - 5.1.
 The applicant CB shall specify the scope of accreditation, based on the following aspects:

 - 5.1.1.
-The Tourism activity to which certification is granted:
+The Tourism to which certification is granted:

 - 5.1.1.1.
-Hotel/Accommodation.
+Hotel/Accommodation (H/A).

 - 5.1.1.2.
-Tour Operator.
+Tour Operator (TO).

 - 5.1.1.2.1.
 Tour Product.

-NOTE: Only certified Tour Operator may apply for Tour Product Certification.
+NOTE: Only certified TOs may apply for Tour Product Certification.

 - 5.1.2.
 The Reference Standard against which the certification will be granted: - 5.1.2.1.
 The GSTC Criteria (alternative A).
-In this case, all the GSTC Criteria are

-- requirements and therefore mandatory for compliance. - 5.1.2.2.
+In this case, all the GSTC Criteria are requirements and therefore mandatory for compliance. - 5.1.2.2.
 The GSTC-Recognized Standard (alternative B).
-In this case, all the requirements in the standard that allow for its recognition by the GSTC are requirements and therefore mandatory for compliance. - 5.1.2.3.
+In this case, all the requirements in the standard that allow for its recognition by the GSTC are requirements and therefore mandatory for compliance. - 5.1.2.2.1.
+The GSTC-Recognized Standard shall demonstrate equivalent criteria to the GSTC criteria in the same order for efficient accreditation assessments. - 5.1.2.3.
 A CB can be accredited for Alternative A, Alternative B or both alternatives.
 In the case of Alternative B, a CB can be accredited for more than one GSTC-Recognized Standard. - 5.1.2.3.1.
 The GSTC-Recognized status shall be granted following the GSTC-Recognized Manual. - 5.1.2.3.2.
-A CB can be accredited for one or more than one GSTC-Recognized Standard upon scope extension request to the GSTC, according to its rules. - 5.1.2.3.3.
-The CB shall follow the GSTC Checklist: Certification Scheme Certification Body Framework when applying for the scope extension to provide auditing and certification services against the GSTC-Recognized Standard owned by a Certification Scheme.
+A CB can be accredited for one or more GSTC-Recognized Standards upon submittal of a scope extension request to the GSTC, according to its rules.

+5.1.2.3.3.
+The CB shall follow the GSTC Checklist: Certification Scheme -Certification Body Framework when applying for the scope extension to provide auditing and certification services against the GSTC-Recognized Standard owned by a Certification Scheme